jacobbacker93/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clear, maintainable code first and optimize only when necessary, based on data and profiling.
 Remember that simplicity, readability, and correctness trump blindly chasing performance without evidence."

 In other words, as a programmer, it's crucial to prioritize clarity and functionality initially rather than trying to write highly optimized code from the start.
 This quote emphasizes that over-optimization before understanding where performance bottlenecks truly lie can lead to unnecessary complexity and potentially introduce bugs or maintenance issues.
 Always measure and analyze before optimizing for better software development practices.

+# 2024-02-09
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clean, maintainable code first.
+Optimize only when necessary, after profiling and identifying actual bottlenecks.
+Remember that simplicity, clarity, and correctness trump micro-optimizations most of the time."

+This quote emphasizes the importance of avoiding over-engineering and optimizing too early in the development process without data to support it.
+It's a reminder to programmers to write clear and functional code initially and optimize later based on performance metrics, as often the pursuit of premature optimization can lead to unnecessary complexity and bugs.